HumanCellAtlas/metadata-schema/docs/evolution.md

 Assigning stability to schemas also enables distinct governance rules for each stability level.
 For example, an update to a high stability schema requires more rigorous review and a wider acceptance than an update to a low stability schema.

 It is important to note that the stability of a schema is not the same as the schema version, although the two ideas are related.
-There are no restrictions on the type of update (major, minor, patch) that can happen to a schema based on its stability; however, the consequences of a major update on a high stability schema are much more severe than a patch update to a low stability schema, for example.
+There are no restrictions on the type of update (major, minor, patch) that can happen to a schema based on its stability; however, the consequences of a major update on a high stability schema are much more severe than a major update to a low stability schema, for example.
 Both schema stability and update type should be considered when proposing a schema update.

 ### High Stability